Information for Teachers

 |For students, the curriculum provides:

 |For teachers, the curriculum provides:

 Curriculum based on inquiry and modeling: We believe that students learn by doing.
-Activities within the Exploring Physics Curriculum App take students through a pre-lab discovery process, makes them design an experiment, and provides questions for a post-lab discussion so they can arrive at the concept by analyzing their own data.
+Activities within the Exploring Physics Curriculum take students through a pre-lab discovery process, makes them design an experiment, and provides questions for a post-lab discussion so they can arrive at the concept by analyzing their own data.
 Students then apply the concept through practice problems, reading pages and further experimentation.

-Hands-on labs, Reading Pages, Practice Problems, Student Summaries – coherently arranged to learn physics through a concept-building process, deep content background, and concept deployment.
+Hands-on labs, Reading Pages, Practice Problems, Student Summaries: coherently arranged to learn physics through a concept-building process, deep content background, and concept deployment.
 Student discussion, whiteboarding and Socratic dialogue are an integral part of this curriculum.
 Just-in-time definitions, problem-solving movies and animations.
 Use the power of the web access.

 Pedagogy: Based on inquiry and modeling pedagogies, the curriculum is structured to allow students to construct their own learning with teacher guidance.
 Students learn physics concepts by exploring the concept with familiar materials, designing and then conducting an laboratory experiment, and then analyzing the data they obtain to learn the concept.
 Each mathematical formula is derived by the student by conducting an experiment.
 The process is guided by questions that students answer and discuss based on their observations.
 Thus each lab allows students to construct a mental model of the concept.
 They then deploy the concept through further activities or practice problems.
 Reading pages guide the student to more complex analysis.
 Practice problem sets can be used as assessments or practices.

-Next Generation Science Standards | Mathematics Common Core Standards for US users; Alignment to
+Alignment to Standards: Next Generation Science Standards | Mathematics Common Core Standards for US users; Alignment to